patrickkerrigan/rust-cnc/README.md

 This is highly experimental and probably not that useful to others in its present state.

-Generated G-Code is currently only targeted at laser cutters and the only supported input format is AutoCAD DXF (of which only polylines are currently read).
+Generated G-Code is currently only targeted at laser cutters and the only supported input format is AutoCAD DXF.
+The following structures are converted:

+* Lines
+* Polylines
+* Bezier splines